Cry (Godley & Creme song): The Philosopher Kings version

-Canadian band The Philosopher Kings covered the song for their 1997 album, Famous, Rich and Beautiful.
+Canadian band the Philosopher Kings covered the song for their 1997 album, Famous, Rich and Beautiful.
 It was released in May 1998 as the third single from the album and peaked at No. 10 on Canada's RPM Top Singles chart, ranking in at No. 38 on the magazine's year-end edition.

 Charts

 Other versions

-In 1992, Australian musician Lisa Edwards covered the song and released it as a single.
-It reached No. 5 on the Australian ARIA Singles Chart, earned a Gold record from the Australian Recording Industry Association, and was the country's 41st-best-selling hit of the year.
+In 1992, Australian musician Lisa Edwards covered the song and released it as a single on 13 April 1992.
+It reached No. 5 on the Australian ARIA Singles Chart, earned a gold record from the Australian Recording Industry Association, and was the country's 41st-best-selling hit of the year.